Reporting on Privacy: The Cole Decision

 However, when you actually read the Cole decision you come away with a completely different impression.
 The Court did find a “reasonable expectation of privacy” but that was the result of the facts of the case and not the creation of a new, broad statement of principle.
 The Charter of Rights and Freedoms only applies to the actions of “state agents”.
 Where things started to go wrong in the Cole case was that the principal and school board officials gave police the laptop and the compact discs.
 Some weeks later, without obtaining a search warrant, the investigating officer sent the laptop for analysis.
 Had the police obtained a warrant, the outcome of the Court of Appeal decision would have been different.

 Where there is no “state agent” – usually in a non-criminal or non-regulatory context — private sector employees, in the majority of provinces, can only look to the common law or collective bargaining agreements for any privacy “rights”.
 Private sector employees in “federal works, undertakings or businesses” and those in BC, Alberta and Quebec have the benefit of personal information protection legislation.
 Where no law applies, expectations of privacy become a matter of corporate policy.
+Additionally, it’s important to note that hostile work environments are prohibited under the Pennsylvania Human Relations Act, which provides further protection for employees facing such issues.

 If an employer has a clearly articulated policy (and I emphasize the word clearly here) and an active monitoring program, the odds are that any expectation of privacy on the part of the employee in the private sector will not be recognized.